 What is a tooth abscess?

 An abscess is a pocket of pus that accumulates when a bacterial infection breaks down tissue.
-Abscesses can form in many different parts of the body.
+Abscesses can form in many different parts of the body, including in the mouth.
 They are a natural defence mechanism, the aim being to block the infection from reaching other areas.
-The resulting build-up of pus is usually very painful.
+The resulting build-up of pus is usually very painful, so a dental abscess often results in toothache.

 When it comes to mouth abscesses, both the gums and the teeth themselves are at risk.
 An abscess in the mouth can erode the periodontal structure (which supports the teeth) and the jaw bone, causing irreparable damage.
 In some cases, the affected tooth has to be extracted.